phagenlocher/pipes.go/README.md

 ![Screenshot](doc/screen.png "Screenshot")

 ## Description
 A [pipes.sh](https://github.com/pipeseroni/pipes.sh) clone written in Golang.
-Runs faster and has less CPU usage than the original.
+While the original cannot be beaten in terms of compatibility and file size, it has a bit of a performance issue.
+*pipes.go* tries to fix this problem with high concurrency.
+This results in lower CPU usage and smoother animation.

 ## Requirements
 * Golang